ledinhtan/Master-Thesis/README.md

 ## Numerical Results

-Running the code to see the numerical results.
+Running the Matlab code to see the numerical results.

 - For the infinite rod: